Priscillalala/Gupdate/README.md

       - Damage: ~~240%~~ ⇒ 140%
       - Base Stock: ~~1~~ ⇒ 2
       - Improve consistency of the projectile's trajectory against close targets
-      - Update visuals to be more consistent between throws
     - Smoke Bomb
       - Cooldown: ~~6s~~ ⇒ 8s </br> *Developer Notes: Because Smoke Bomb's cooldown ticks down even while the smoke is active, the skill had an incredibly short effective cooldown.
 A slight cooldown increase should result in more thoughtful Smoke Bomb use and give Lights Out a chance to shine.*
   - **Engineer**